agussaputran/TransactionNotesAPI/README.md

 this is just a simple api with auth that can add or read your transaction notes

-### before you run this project, please install this following module :
+### before you run this project, please install this following framework and module :
  - express
  - body-parser
  - lowdb